Lipid A and Bacterial Lipopolysaccharides

 TLR4 is unique in that it exists as a transmembrane protein that enables the transmission of information on lipopolysaccharide detection to the cytosol, where the dimerized TLR4 domains are detected by a protein TIRAP, which binds to phosphatidylinositol 4,5-bisphosphate (PI(4,5)P2) in the plasma membrane.
 This leads to the formation of molecular complexes in the cell that initiate the TLR4 signalling.
 As part of the mechanism, lipid A induces S‑palmitoylation and thence activation of phosphatidylinositol 4-kinase, which generates phosphatidylinositol 4-monophosphate, the precursor of PI(4,5)P2.
 The strength of these effects is dependent on the precise structure of the lipid A, but the result is recruitment of immune cells to the site of infection to attack the foreign pathogen, a response that is beneficial for clearing minor bacterial infections.
 On other occasions, lipid A can trigger systemic inflammation to cause tissue damage, and in the worst cases, this can lead to septic shock and death of the host by lung or kidney failure.
 While the response to lipopolysaccharide exposure is highly complex, and the rates of transcription of hundreds of genes are affected, one relatively constant factor appears to the involvement of PI(4,5)P2 in the process.

-Scottish thistleThe observed biological effects are partly due to the primary structure of the lipid A moiety, as this adopts a specific conformation that enhances the activity by enabling binding to specific host molecules.
-It is evident that the number, positions and chain-lengths of the fatty acid constituents have a determinant role in the toxicity and biological activity of the molecule, and the secondary (estolide) fatty acid constituents appear to be important in this context with quite subtle differences in fatty acid composition leading to profound changes in toxicity and in the immune response.
+Scottish thistleThese observations arise in part from the primary structure of the lipid A moiety, as this adopts a conformation that enhances the metabolic response by enabling binding to certain host molecules.
+It is evident that the number, positions and chain-lengths of the fatty acid constituents have a determinant role in the toxicity and activity of the molecule, and the secondary (estolide) fatty acid constituents appear to be important in this context with quite subtle differences in fatty acid composition leading to profound changes in toxicity and in the immune response.

 There is concern that neurodegeneration and Parkinson's disease especially could be affected by lipopolysaccharides derived from Gram-negative bacteria in the intestines if they are transported to the central nervous system via the vagus nerve when bound to proteins such as alpha-synuclein in vascular disorders, including the 'leaky gut syndrome'.
 They can cross the blood brain barrier during aging to accumulate in brain, where they can activate TLR4 to trigger the release of various pro-inflammatory cytokines that promote neuroinflammation with harmful effects towards cognitive impairment and other neurodegenerative diseases, including Alzheimer's disease, amyotrophic lateral sclerosis and multiple sclerosis.